 Festivals & Events

 One of the three main festivals in the region, the Akita Kanto Matsuri is held in early August each year.
-This summer festival is held to pray for a good harvest of the five grains grown in the region: wheat, rice, beans, foxtail millet and Chinese millet.
+This summer festival is held to pray for a good harvest of the five grains: wheat, rice, beans, foxtail millet and Chinese millet.
 The festival is believed to date back to the 17th century.

-This festival is one of the three great festivals in the nothern region of Tohoku
+This festival is one of the three great festivals in the northern region of Tohoku

 The 46 paper lanterns on the floats are all lit by candles